MicroEJ/docs/ApplicationDeveloperGuide/gnss.rst

    GNSS State Machine.

+After each operations, the method `getState()` can be called on the GNSS manager instance to check weither or not the state has been successfully changed.

 Turning the GNSS Engine ON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-After each calls, the method `getState()` can be called on the GNSS manager instance to check weither or not the state has been successfully changed.

 .. code-block:: java